MicrosoftDocs/connected-spaces/articles/ase-install.md

 You'll need to secure a range of static IP addresses for your edge hardware (cameras and gateway).

 - The IP cameras require a range of 10 IP addresses.
-To enable future future camera expansion, we recommend securing additional IP addresses in sequence.
+To enable future future camera expansion, we recommend securing additional IP addresses.
 If possible, assign these static IP addresses in sequence for ease of troubleshooting.

 - Azure Stack Edge requires 3 static IP addresses initially.
 If possible, assign these static IP addresses in sequence for ease of troubleshooting.